MattB859/Ms1-Malaysian-Restaurant/README.md

         1. When entering the website, users are instantly greeted with a clean and easy to read navigation bar to go to the page of their choice.

-        2. For mobile and tablet view there is a hamburger icon which will collapes once clicked on to display the navbar menu.
+        2. For mobile and tablet view there is a hamburger icon which will collapses once clicked on to display the navbar menu.

         <img align="center" src="./assets/images/navbar.jpg">